Camille Desmoulins: In popular culture

 There is also a scene in Jefferson in Paris (film; 1995) where Camille Desmoulins makes his famous call to arms in the start of the French revolution.
 Vincent Cassel plays the part of Desmoulins.

+He also appears in 2025's Civilization VII, appearing as a possible Jacobin Great Person for the French Empire.
+When activated, he adds happiness to all quarters in a city.